TourMe

 4. Street food is part of daily life

 Eating on the street is normal, fast, and social.
 Look for busy stands with locals — high turnover usually means good food.
+To understand the history behind the flavors, read about Mexico City's street food culture.

 5. Culture is warm, not rushed